justnonamenoname/lifeticle/readme.txt

 3) quantum randomness
 These are enough to construct reality except for one thing-the carriers of consciousness and qualia.
 Hence the emergence of the so-called Hard Problem of Consciousness / Explanatory gap -attempting to explain one entity through another entity.

+An example of a theory

+Example with car
+A car moves without an external force-based on this, we develop a theory about the existence of an engine.
+Knowing the law of energy conservation, we assume that the engine requires energy.
+Knowing atoms and that a single atom cannot perform this function, we assume that the engine consists of many atoms.
+Knowing the car's weight, we can estimate its energy consumption at a given speed.
+From the maximum speed or acceleration, we can roughly estimate the engine’s power.
+From the sound, we can infer the engine type.
+What would disprove the engine theory?
+A contradiction of what is already known-such as a violation of the law of energy conservation or the idea that the car moves by magic.

+Proof Problem

+Dark matter is considered proven, even though there has been no direct detection.
+The problem with the lifeticle is that indirect measurements cannot be made, and the ways of detecting the lifeticle and qualia are unknown.
+It is problematic to prove the existence of another fundamental entity.
+This is known from the position of the lifeticle itself - the very sensation of visual information without the sensation of "yourself" is only possible if the sensation and the so-called observer exist.
+The effect of the lifeticle on the brain, to make the brain aware of the existence of qualia, is also unknown.

 ========================